leoMurtha/Git-Github-Python-POO-Neural-Nets/README.md

 Small project where i aim to develop a simple neural network using Stochastic Gradient Descent and sigmoid as activation function, written python POO and versioning control with Git.

 ## Installation
-Download and Extract, and run main.py. :)
+Download and extract the modules.  ;)

 ## Usage
 Use layer.py to create the network layers and neural_network.py to put them thogether using the add method, after the NN setup just call the train method and predict method.